bigwiv/Biopython-cn/chr14.rst

 Here we can see positive values for symbols more frequent in the motif than in the background and negative for symbols more frequent in the background.
-0.0 means that it¡¯s equally likely to see a symbol in the background and in the motif.
+0.0 means that itâ€™s equally likely to see a symbol in the background and in the motif.

 This assumes that A, C, G, and T are equally likely in the background.